First Steps Nursery reveal an exciting new play destination

-The managing director of Chichester College, Julie Kapsalis, officially cut the ribbon to Chichester’s newest play destination on last week on Friday.
+A village with a difference has been officially opened in Chichester - and the children are taking over.

-First Steps new Village then officially opened their doors to more than 100 people on Saturday, May 12.
+First Steps new Village officially opened its doors to more than 100 people on Saturday, May 12 after a ribbon cutting ceremony the previous day.

-The purpose of the built village is to help children aged six and under explore, interact and play in a safe yet stimulating environment.
+The purpose of the village at Chichester College is to help children aged six and under explore, interact and play in a safe yet stimulating environment.

-The village features many lifelike buildings in order to create a realistic village feel for the children.

 Along with the stations there is a the opportunity to dress up, a babies corner, changing facilities and a self service kitchen.